sunflowerdeath/taply/README.md

     <Taply
         onTap={() => console.log('Tap')}
         onChangeTapState={tapState => {
-            // tapState is an object of the following form:
+            // tapState is an object with keys 'isHovered', 'isPressed' and 'isFocused' this.setState(tapState)
-            // { isHovered, isPressed, isFocused }
-            this.setState(tapState)
         }}
     >